lakiw/pcfg_cracker/docs/source/next_function.rst

   - Disclaimer: Support for recursion was actually included in the PCFGv3 implementation.
 It adds a lot of complexity, and recursion was never made use of in the password grammar, so for this guide we're going to ignore it.

-3. When multiple transistions occure before a final terminal (excluding the first transition from 'S'), the following transision type occurs universally to the previous transition
+3. When multiple transitions occur before a final terminal (excluding the first transition from 'S'), the following transition type occurs universally to the previous transition

   - This is a huge restriction, and made to simplify the implementation of the "Next" function

   - Think case-mangling.
 S -> ['cat', dog', 'rat'].
 Now you want to apply case mangling to those alpha strings.
-It is easier to represent that case mangling as a mask vs. having to have a seperate transition for each indivual word.
+It is easier to represent that case mangling as a mask vs. having to have a separate transition for each individual word.

     - E.g. S -> ['cat', 'dog', 'rat'] x ['LLL', 'ULL', 'UUU']